sshh12/SchoolCode/README.md

 A compilation of the projects and scripts I wrote during High School.

 + Connect4
-	+ A basic implementation of MiniMax in Connect4.
+	+ A beginner implementation of MiniMax in Connect4.

 + Hangman
 	+ A game of impossible hangman which chooses words that least fit your guesses.